This site is about the sports doings -- mainly football -- of the high schools in Venango County, Pa. Contact:

-at third-ranked Kutztown
+career at Kutztown -- but

 It appears a foot injury in September 2022 did a number on the college career of Franklin's Ian Haynes.